Pontedera

 Pontedera is in the Arno Valley at the confluence of the Era River and the Arno River.
 Its territory is also crossed by the Scolmatore dell'Arno canal, and by the Roglio, a tributary of the Era.
 There is also a small lake, in the frazione of La Rotta, known as Braccini lake.

-The football team in the town is called U.S. Città di Pontedera, and they are currently placed in Serie C.
+The football team in the town is called U.S. Città di Pontedera, and they currently play in Serie C. Another notable attraction is the church of Santissimo Crocifisso.

 History

 Pontedera was the seat of several historical battles.
 In 1369, the Milanese army of Barnabò Visconti, led by John Hawkwood, was defeated here by the Florentine troops.
-On June 11, 1554, was the scene of a pyrrhic victory in the last effort by the Republic of Siena to retain ita independence, when Piero Strozzi won against the Florentines.
-Tao Montes latero he was decisively defeated at the Battle of Marciano, an event which marked the end of the Senese independence.
+On 11 June 1554, there was a pyrrhic victory in the last effort by the Republic of Siena to retain its independence, when Piero Strozzi won against the Florentines.
+Two months later he was decisively defeated at the Battle of Marciano, an event which marked the end of the Senese independence.

 World War II

 Pontedera was heavily bombed during World War II by the Anglo-Americans because of the presence of military aircraft manufacturing plants by Piaggio.
-The 3 main bombings were on January 6, 1944, which hit the station area.
-January 18, which hit the open-air area of the "Orto dei Rosati" where people had taken refuge believing it to be a safe place, when instead it was the place where the bombs fell.
-The last one, on January 21, 1944 that hit factories and houses.
-By the end of the conflict, half the city was devastated, 370 people lost their lives and thousands were injured.
+The three main bombings occurred on 6 January 1944, when the station area was hit; on 18 January, when the open-air area of the "Orto dei Rosati" was targeted (and where people had taken refuge believing it to be safe); and on 21 January 1944, when factories and houses were hit.
+By the end of the conflict, half the city was devastated, 370 people had lost their lives and thousands had been injured.